 The stain is easy to use and comes with impressive waterproof qualities.
-It comes with ten colors to choose from, and one coat is enough for a standard wood surface.
 The finish is durable and weather-resistant.
+It comes in ten colors, and one coat is enough for a standard wood surface.

 Krylon K03601000 Cedar Stain

 Krylon is a durable stain that has fast and even coverage.
-It keeps the wood safe from water damage, and UV fade protection keeps the wood safe from the UV rays.
-It is ideal for exterior use, and it comes in a spray can that is convenient to use.
+It keeps the wood safe from water damage, and UV fade protection keeps the wood safe from UV rays.
+It is ideal for exterior use and comes in a spray can that is convenient to use.

 The finish holds up under harsh conditions, and the clean-up process requires soap and water.
 Allow the wood to dry before applying the stain.

 The natural color that comes after the application looks beautiful.
-It is quick to use, and it fills the holes on the surface evenly.
+It is quick to use and fills the holes on the surface evenly.
 Spray the stain in long strokes.
 It should be 12 to 16inches away.
-Remove excess wood stain using a towel.
+Remove excess wood stains utilizing a towel.
 Assess your weather before you start the process.

 KILZ L832111 Cedar Stain

-KILZ is an exterior wood stain for cedar that gives wood protection from water and mildew damage.
+KILZ is an exterior wood stain for cedar that protects wood from water and mildew damage.
 That maintains the beauty of your cedar, and the acrylic formula is ideal for fences and siding.

 It has UV protection that keeps it safe from sunlight.
 The gallon covers up to 250 square feet.
-It renovates old cedar, removes loose wood fibers, and shakes or stains for impressive results.
+It renovates old cedar and removes loose wood fibers, and shakes or stains for impressive results.

-The area has to stay for 24 hours to dries before a second coat—sand to remove remaining loose fibers.
-You are allowed to use a pad applicator, brush or pump sprayer for application.
+The area has to stay for 24 hours to dry before a second coat—sand to remove remaining loose fibers.
+You can use a pad applicator, brush or pump sprayer for application.

 Cabot Cedar Stain

 Cabot stain protects your wood from natural elements.
-It enhances the natural beauty of your wood, and there is a deep penetration of the oil into the wood.
-It is a water repellent oil that is ideal for decks, siding, fences, and trim.
+It enhances the natural beauty of your wood, and the oil penetrates deeply into the wood.
+It is a water-repellent oil ideal for decks, siding, fences, and trim.

-It has five toned colors for exterior surfaces.
+It is easy to use and has impressive waterproof qualities.
+It has five-toned colors for exterior surfaces.
 The sealer spreads evenly on the surface, producing a beautiful finish that glows in the sun.
-It is easy to use and has impressive waterproof qualities.

 One coat is enough for a durable and weather-resistant finish.
-It is safe from UV rays since the formula has UV repellent substances and is resistant to fade.
+It is safe from UV rays since the formula has UV-repellent substances and is resistant to fading.

 Wood Defender Fence Stain

 It consists of Trans oxide pigments that highlight and reveal the wood grain.
 That keeps the original color of the wood while staining at the same time.
-The pigments are resistant to UV rays, and it works well on hardwood such as cedar and redwood.
+The pigments are resistant to UV rays and work well on hardwoods such as cedar and redwood.

 The clean-up requires thinner.
+Although the wood stain is not very transparent, it soaks into cedar boards easily.
 The stain lasts up to four or more years.
-Although the wood stain is not very transparent, it soaks into cedar boards with ease.
 There is no need to strip the old wood stain when you want to re-stain.

 Wood Defender Stain